albertywu/matchjs/README.md

 ---

 #### typescript enhancements:
-- type system should enforce:
-  - that a `default` function is specified
-  - that at least one `case` statement is specified
+- type system should enforce that at least one `case` statement is specified
 - type script should infer the expression type (in the example above, should infer that `boundedValue` is type `number`
 ---